afqueiruga/afqueiruga.github.io/CV.md

 - Simulation of nonconventional energy resources: geothermal, natural gas, nonconventional hydrocarbon.
 - Meshless, Discrete Element, and Particle-based methods.
-- Automated solution of equations; design of programming languages and library packages for specification, differentiation, and parallelization of scientific codes.
 - Use of exotic computing architectures for numerical simulation, such as GPUs and FPGAs.